 Although less frequent in WG, individuals with PAN or CSS may experience cardiac and digestive system involvement, which can lead to life-threatening complications & damage.
 PACNS, a rare disorder that causes strokes, headaches, confusion, and fever, only affects the brain.

 However, other types of vasculitis, such as PAN and CSS, can also affect the brain and harm important nerves, as is the case with small vessel vasculitis.
+These types of vasculitis can affect the kidneys, leading to complications that may require urgent attention from a vascular specialist doctor near me.

 We shall concentrate on TA, another significant form of big vessel vasculitis, as GCA is covered elsewhere (see Polymyalgia Rheumatica/Giant Cell Arteritis section).
 Despite the fact that both these conditions affect the same blood arteries, they affect people of different ages; TA primarily affects young Asian women, while GCA primarily affects elderly Caucasian adults.
 A "big" vessel affected by vasculitis is typically one that is significant enough to have a name.
 The main blood vessel inside the body, the aorta, and its branches are frequently impacted.

 The most common finding when large vessels become inflamed is pain in the region that blood vessel supplies.
 While headaches and jaw pain are the most common features of GCA, patients with TA most commonly will have pain in an arm due to narrowing of its large blood vessels.
 Claudication is a symptom that is increased when the patient uses their arm.
 Dizziness, fainting spells, and strokes are less frequent symptoms of constricted blood arteries leading to the brain.
 The aorta typically dilates when it is inflamed, which cause heart murmurs & strain just on heart can muscle.
+If you experience these symptoms, finding the best vascular doctor near me is essential for proper diagnosis and treatment.

 In order to confidently diagnose vasculitis, it is ideal to have evidence of the affected blood vessels' inflammation.
 It may be difficult to perform the procedures necessary to diagnose vasculitis in this fashion, but the investment in these kind of efforts is sensible given the risks associated with misdiagnosed and uncontrolled vasculitis as well as the risks associated with therapy.